Volunteer FAQs

 What is your volunteer application process like?

 The first step is to submit an online volunteer application.
-You will receive an email upon completion of your online application with information about the next volunteer orientation and training.
-Before orientation you will be invited to come in and meet the Volunteer Coordinator.
-This gives prospective volunteers an opportunity to learn more about the program and ask any questions.
-During orientation you will learn about our volunteer software and schedule your first shift, important locations around the zoo, volunteer guidelines for working with staff and interacting with zoo visitors.
+You will receive an email upon completion of your online application.
+If your application is accepted, you will receive an invitation to meet with the Volunteer Coordinator.
+This gives prospective volunteers an opportunity to learn about the program and ask questions.
+If chosen for the program, you will be invited to an orientation.
+During orientation you will receive an overview of the following: Volunteer software, scheduling your first shift, important locations around the zoo, and guidelines for working with staff and visitors.

 What are the requirements to volunteer?